 Paint Processing.
 Paint processing is the largest expense in all PaintCare programs.
-In Rhode Island, paint processing costs were billed based on the weight of the box and included the cost of sorting mixed boxes of latex and oil-based paint.
+In Vermont, paint processing costs were billed based on weight or by the box and included the cost of sorting mixed boxes of latex and oil-based paint.

 Paint Transportation.
-Paint transportation is another significant expense in PaintCare programs.
-In Rhode Island, transportation costs were billed per cubic yard collection bin picked up at drop-off sites, events, and LVP locations.
+Paint transportation is another significant expense in all PaintCare programs.
+In Vermont, transportation costs were billed per cubic yard collection bin picked up at drop-off sites, events, and LVP locations.

 Collection Supplies and Support.
-Collection support expenses included paint collection bins (single use and reusable), spill kits, training materials, and miscellaneous supplies for drop-off site operations.
+Collection support expenses included paint collection bins (single use and reusable), spill kits, training materials, and miscellaneous supplies for drop-off sites operations.